maxandriani/ngx-google-analytics/README.md

 # Ngx Google Analytics

-An easy implementation to track ga on angular8+ apps.
+An easy implementation to track GA on Angular 8+ apps.

 Feedbacks on https://github.com/maxandriani/ngx-google-analytics